buythesenbundle/ethanf_2025/navigation/ideas.md

 ### Game Style:

 Nova Drift/bullet hell style top-down survival game where you kill enemies to gain xp and gain/upgrade weapons, object is to survive as long as possible with the limited amount of HP you have

 ## Planned Features:

+- Player:
+    - Controlled by mouse, use keys to use weapons
 - Enemies:
     - At least 2 types of enemies (ranged, melee)
 - Weapons: